kapsteur/plock/README.md

 Plock
 ======

-Minimalist Ad blocker for Chrome
+Experimental Ad Blocker

 ## Compatibility

-Works only on Chrome Beta for now
+Works only on Chrome